High yellow: Art and popular culture

 Digital Underground's 1991 album Sons of the P featured "No Nose Jobs", a song in which Shock G as Humpty Hump opines:

 "They say the lighter the righter - Oh yeah?!
 Well'at's tough - Sometimes I feel that I'm not black enough - I'm high yellow, my nose is brown to perfection - And if I was to change it'd be further in that direction - So catch me on the beach, I'll be gettin' a tan - But yo there's no mistake that - Humpty-Hump is from the motherland".

 On the 1988 album Chalk Mark in a Rain Storm by Joni Mitchell, the song "Dancin' Clown" contains the lyrics "Down the street comes last word Susie, she's high yellow, looking top nice."

 On Ice Cube's album War & Peace Vol. 2 (The Peace Disc) released in 2000, the song "Hello" contains the lyrics "I'm looking for a big yellow in 6-inch stilettos".

 In 2004, white R&B singer-songwriter Teena Marie released a song titled "High Yellow Girl", said to be about her daughter Alia Rose, who is biracial.
 The related phrase "high brown" was used in Irving Berlin's original lyrics for "Puttin' on the Ritz".

-As recently as 2009, Lil' Wayne released a mixtape track from No Ceilings titled "I'm Good", and contains the lyrics "High yellow woman with her hair to her ass".
+In 2009, Lil Wayne released a mixtape track from No Ceilings titled "I'm Good", and contains the lyrics "High yellow woman with her hair to her ass".

 In 2010, Soulja Boy released "Pretty Boy Swag" which has the line "I'm lookin' for a yellow bone long haired star (star)".

-In 2021, the Dominican-American R&B singer DaniLeigh sparked controversy by releasing a snippet of a song called "High Yellow".
+In 2021, the Dominican-American R&B singer DaniLeigh sparked controversy by releasing a snippet of a song called "Yellow Bone".
 She later apologized following accusations of colorism.